thillRobot/mcu/sd/data_logger/README.md

   - more abstraction of structure, added initFile - 05/06/2021
   - tested hardware on NANO328p - 05/31/2021
   - added data_logger_BNO055, reduced version of data_logger to save code space on NANO - 06/01/2021
+  - changed names data_logger and data_logger_BNO055 to data_logger_mkr,nano,test,archive - 06/05/2021
+  - this code has grown to a point where it needs its own repository, goodbye /mcu - 06/05/2021
+  - see https://github.com/thillRobot/data-logger.git for the continuation of this project